Izaac Tu'itupou

-Izaac Tui'itupou Thompson (born 3 October 1996) is a New Zealand professional rugby league footballer who plays as a er for the Wests Tigers in the NRL.
+Izaac Tui'itupou Thompson (born 3 October 1996) is a New Zealand professional rugby league footballer who last played as a er for the Wests Tigers in the NRL.

 Playing career

 2022

 Thompson made his first grade debut in round 21 of the 2022 NRL season for South Sydney against the New Zealand Warriors, scoring a try.

 2023

 Thompson played a total of seven games for Souths in the 2023 NRL season as the club finished 9th on the table and missed the finals.

 On 24 September, Thompson played for South Sydney in their 2023 NSW Cup grand final victory over North Sydney.

 2024

 Thompson played a total of five matches in the 2024 NRL season.
 Souths confirmed at the end of their round 27 match that Thompson would depart of the club at the end of the season.
 On 26 November, it was announced that Thompson had secured a train and trial deal with the Canberra Raiders.